-Recently there has been increasing emphasis on developing processes for identifying shared values to support policy and management of landscapes and ecosystems, and much of this is relevant to heritage management more broadly.
+Valuations can be qualitative, such as in landscape character assessment, quantitative but non-monetary, such as in multicriteria analyses, or monetary (see Chapter 11), such as regional Gross Value Added.
+The Faro Convention emphasises the identifying shared values to support policy and management of landscapes and ecosystems, and much of this is relevant to heritage management more broadly.
 Importantly, research has demonstrated that shared values formed through social processes are different from aggregated individual values (UK NEA, 2014).
 This means that bringing groups and communities together to form shared social values around management challenges often leads to different outcomes than desk-based approaches to assess social value, including through economic valuation, and these participatory processes can be perceived as more legitimate, reducing the risk of social backlashes to policy.
 However, processes for finding shared values need to be inclusive and representative, and power dynamics need to be actively managed through professional process design and facilitation (Kenter, 2016a).
 Chapters 6 to 10 discuss diverse processes for inclusive participation in more detail.